syncfusion-content/wpf-docs/wpf/SfLinearGauge/Scale.md

 ## Scale customization

-You can customize the color, length, size, and position of the `LinearScale` using the `ScaleBarStroke`, `ScaleBarLength`, `ScaleBarSize`, `ScaleBarBorderThickness`, and `ScaleBarBorderBrush` properties, respectively.
+You can customize the color, length, size, and position of the `LinearScale` using the `ScaleBarStroke`, `ScaleBarBorderThickness`, and `ScaleBarBorderBrush` properties, respectively.

 {% tabs %}